 When you wake up in the morning, you have your first moment of awareness available to you.
 How do you wake up?
 Do you wake up like your day is an accident?
 Do you feel energized and ready to tackle the day?

 If you have time, sit on the floor next to your bed, changing your perspective a bit and paying attention to your body and breath there.
-You may be inclined to call to mind gratitude for your life, pray, or give yourself a pep talk for the day.
-Starting off with present minded awareness will be the best thing you can do for yourself.
+You may be inclined to call to mind gratitude for your life, say a prayer, or give yourself a pep talk for the day.
+Starting off with present-minded awareness will be the best thing you can do for yourself!

 - Healing Through Catholic Mindfulness (Part 1 of a 2-Part Blog Post)